Pantyhose-X/awesome/README.md

 *   [lbryio/lbrycrd](https://github.com/lbryio/lbrycrd) - The blockchain that provides the digital content namespace for the LBRY protocol

-*   [SimonBuxx/Linkuit-Studio](https://github.com/SimonBuxx/Linkuit-Studio) - Yet another open-source logic circuit simulator
+*   [SimonBuxx/Linkuit-Studio](https://github.com/SimonBuxx/Linkuit-Studio) - A platform for learning and experimenting with logic circuits

 *   [LibrePCB/LibrePCB](https://github.com/LibrePCB/LibrePCB) - A powerful, innovative and intuitive EDA suite for everyone!